 Albato

 Albato is an AI-driven no-code integration platform (iPaaS) that connects 1,000+ apps and offers 20+ built-in automation tools including routers, webhooks, filters, and JSON parsing.
 The platform emphasizes affordability, positioning itself as a cost-effective alternative to Zapier and Make — claiming 60% lower automation costs.
-Albato includes AI integrations with ChatGPT, Gemini, Claude, and other models directly within workflows, plus a custom App Integrator that lets users connect any API without code.
+Albato includes AI integrations with ChatGPT, Gemini, Claude, and other models directly within workflows, with AI Agents coming soon, plus a custom App Integrator that lets users connect any API without code.
 It also offers a white-label embedded integration product for SaaS companies.
-Trusted by over 200,000 users, Albato has won Product Hunt Golden Kitty recognition and G2 High Performer badges.
+The platform is SOC 2 Type II certified and GDPR compliant.
+Trusted by over 250,000 users, Albato has won Product Hunt Golden Kitty recognition and G2 High Performer badges.

 Very affordable pricing: Plans start at $15/mo (annual), significantly cheaper than Zapier or Make for similar transaction volumes.